smennesson/recipes-finder/README.md

 * API: https://recipes-finder-api.fly.dev/recipes
 * Web App: https://recipe-finder-webapp.fly.dev

+**WARNING**
-WARNING: there is currently a waiting time of several seconds the first time the API is called after an inactivity period.
+There is currently a waiting time of several seconds the first time the API is called after an inactivity period.
 The web application doesn't implement a loader yet so the web app may appear frozen during this waiting time.